 Welcome and Announcements: Dean Boden

-Leader: We have lit a fourth candle as a sign of the coming light of Christ.
+Leader: We have lit a third candle as a sign of the coming light of Christ.
 Advent means coming.
 We are preparing ourselves for the days when the nations shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war any more.
-The wolf shall dwell with the lamb, the leopard shall lie down with the kid, the calf and the lion and the fatling together, And a little child shall lead them.
-The wilderness and the dry land shall be glad, the desert shall rejoice and blossom; Like the crocus it shall blossom abundantly, and rejoice with joy and singing.
-God will give you a sign.
-Look, the young woman is with child and shall bear a son, and shall name him Emmanuel (God is with us).
+The wolf shall dwell with the lamb, the leopard shall lie down with the kid, the calf and the lion and the fatling together, and a little child shall lead them.
+The wilderness and the dry land shall be glad, the desert shall rejoice and blossom; like the crocus it shall blossom abundantly, and rejoice with joy and singing.

 All: Have mercy on us, most merciful Creator; in your compassion forgive us our sins, known and unknown, things done and left undone; and so uphold us by your Spirit that we may serve you in newness of life, to the honor and glory of your Name; through Jesus Christ our Savior.
 Amen.